Karsdraget/julkalender/README.md

 ## Todo

 * Create a first hatch
+  - Work on the template
+  - Get the border around the panel

 * Create date check function
   - It isn't legal to open before the correct date